bugadani/embedded-layout/README.md

 ## Example

-The examples are based on [the embedded-graphics simulator](https://github.com/jamwaffles/embedded-graphics/tree/master/simulator).
+The examples are based on [the embedded-graphics simulator].
 The simulator is built on top of `SDL2`.
 If you don't have that installed, set the `EG_SIMULATOR_DUMP="screenshot.png"` environment variable so that running the examples produce a screenshot image instead of a window.

 ![embedded-layout example](assets/nested-layout-example.png)